armaanhammer/lock-challenge/design_log/Step_6_Appendix.md

        acquire = pop_front  (acquire block off the front/top of stack) release = push_back  (release block by putting on back/bottom of stack)
 ```

+##### Stack idiom

+I am experiencing some confusion about the stack I am to implement.
+I see two interpretations, and associated problems with both:

+* The memory pool itself is implemented as a stack
+  * If this is correct, I do not see immediately the purpose of the `* next` pointers in `memory_pool_block_header`.
+Could not the stack simply be one contiguous block of memory?
+* The memory pool and the stack are two discrete structures; the stack is present only to test the memory pool.
+  * This makes more sense immediately, but I still have reservations.
+This is discussed in [Deeper Analysis](#deeper-analysis) below.

 #### memory_pool.c